Sunnfast/stakeholder-memo/README.md

 # stakeholder-memo
-A Stakeholder Memorandum written regarding IT Audit Findings and Recommendations for a fictitious company named Botium Toys as part of the Google Cybersecurity Professional Certificate.
+This repo contains a stakeholder memorandum written for a fictiious company named Botium Toys.
+The subject of the memorandum is an internal IT audit which includes findings and recommendations.
+This exercise was completed as part of the Google Cybersecurity Professional Certificate.

 Current Assets of Botium Toys: